musebe/cctv-video-effects/README.md

 > Remember that this is a simple implementation for demonstration purposes.
 You can make a few optimizations for a production environment.
 Also, keep in mind that SvelteKit is still early in development.
 Issues such as native file upload are being sorted out and might be ready with the first stable version.

+## Codesandbox

+The final project can be viewed on [Codesandbox](https://codesandbox.io/s/cctv-video-effect-y97im).

+<CodeSandbox
+title="cctv-video-effect"
+id="cctv-video-effect-y97im"
+/>

 Thank you for your time.
-You can find the full source code on my [Github](https://github.com/newtonmunene99/cctv-video-effect-with-cloudinary).
+You can find the full source code on my [Github](https://github.com/musebe/cctv-video-effects).